-Clinton County offers two types of Flexible Spending Accounts administered by Chard Snyder:
+Clinton County, Ohio offers it’s employees two types of Flexible Spending Accounts administered by Chard Snyder:

 - Health Care Spending Account